Abidur43/Abidur-Rahman-Chowdhury/README.md

 Skills: HTML5 / CSS3 / Bootstrap / JS / REACT / NODE / EXPRESSJS / MONGODB

-- 🔭 I’m currently working on Improving my skills on MERN Stack
+- 🔭 I’m currently working as a Fullstack Developer in SpiderByte It Limited
-- 🌱 I’m currently learning NextJs
+- 🌱 I’m currently contibuting in NextJS projects on my current organization
 - 📫 How to reach me: Email: abid43iiuc@gmail.com